-Every year, tens-of-millions of amenity kits are thrown away by hotel chains.
+Every year, tens of millions of amenity kits are thrown away by hotel chains.
 But do we really need those items to last forever after only being used for a few minutes?
-For instance a normal toothbrush, in nature it takes more than 300 years to degrade, even then some chemical components and micro-plastics will never fully reintegrate in the environment.
+For instance, a normal toothbrush takes more than 300 years to degrade in nature, and even then some chemical components and microplastics will never fully reintegrate into the environment.

 Green Box is an amenity kit fully integrated into a circular business model.
 The kit of accessories is paired in each room with a disposable bin.
 After use, guests will sort items between compostable or non-compostable materials, creating awareness for new kinds of waste streams.

 The White parts, designed to be separated and not composted, will be disposed of with the general waste.
 While the Green items, which are compostable, will be managed in an industrial composting facility together with the rest of the organic waste from the hotel.
 Made out of recycled PLA and plant-based pigments, the green parts will become biogas and soil after 10 days in an industrial anaerobic digestion plant.
 The energy created by a kit could power a standard LED light bulb for a day.
 The organic matter left could be used as a soil fertilizer.

 1st prize at the Make Me! competition during Łódź Design Festival 2020

 Finalist for the “Industrial Design” category at the Ro Plastic Prize 2020